FelipeZNascimento/trackmob/README.md

-This is my first React app and was created for Trackmob.
+This is my first React app and was created for Trackmob.<br>
+It's a simple To Do list with "Add", "Check" and "Delete".
 You can access at https://sharpion.github.io/trackmob/

 ## Details
 - The app was developed based in React tutorials at https://reactjs.org/docs/.